 Q: What is an appellate court?

 A: An appellate court, also known as a court of appeals, is a court that reviews decisions made by trial courts or other lower tribunals.
-Its primary function is to ensure that the original trial was conducted fairly, that the law was applied correctly, and that the rights of all parties were protected.
+Its primary function is to make sure the original trial was conducted fairly, that the law was applied correctly, and that the rights of all parties were protected.

 Q: What is discretionary review?